Business Registrations in Ontario

 Ontario Corporation

 A corporation is another type of business entity in Ontario and Canada; they will have “Ltd.”, “Limited”, “Inc.”, “Incorporated”, “Corp.” or “Corporation” at the end of their name.
-A corporation is a separate legal entity so it is treated differently than sole proprietors.
+A corporation is a separate legal entity so it is treated differently from sole proprietors.
 Corporations have to file separate corporate tax returns, and they have annual record-keeping requirements, meaning that corporations will have annual legal and accounting expenses.

 Companies can be formed at either the federal or provincial level; where you incorporate depends a lot on what business you conduct and where.
 Companies have different people involved; shareholders are the ultimate owners of the company while the business of the company is directed by the company’s officers and directors.
-The law treats the company as a distinct and separate legal person from its owners, meaning that the owners (being the shareholders), are not personally liable for the company’s actions (please note that there are certain specific exceptions to this non-liability).

-Partnership in Ontario
+Partnership

 Another type of business vehicle in Ontario is the partnership.
 A partnership is where two or more “people” (being natural people and/or companies) are involved in making decisions about the business, and they all share in the profits and losses.

+There are special rules and regulations governing limited partnerships and limited liability partnerships and you should consult with a lawyer should you be considering becoming involved in either a limited partnership or a limited liability partnership.
+You can mitigate some of your risk of being a partner by entering into a partnership agreement.
 A partnership agreement will set out each partner’s obligations and will likely contain cross-indemnities among the partners.
-One advantage to using a partnership as your business vehicle is that a partnership can be very cheap and easy to set up, and you do not have separate tax filings.
+One advantage to using a partnership as your business vehicle is that a partnership can be cost effective to set up, and you do not have separate tax filings.
 The main disadvantage is the partners’ personal liability for the other partners’ actions.

-Registration of your Business Entity in Ontario
+Registration of your Business Entity

 The Business Names Act sets out certain requirements if you are conducting business other than in your own name.
 Registration can be fairly easy, and the consequences of using a name that is not properly registered can be severe.
 Always ensure that you have properly registered your business name before you invest any time or money into marketing your business with any name.